 Our 2014 Stock Plan, or the 2014 Plan, was originally adopted by our board of directors and our stockholders in 2007, and was subsequently amended and restated in 2014.
 As of April 1, 2015, we have reserved an aggregate of 3,480,079 shares of our common stock for the issuance of options and other equity awards under the 2014 Plan.
 This number is subject to adjustment in the event of a consolidation, stock split, stock dividend or other change in our capitalization.
-Effective upon the effectiveness of this registration statement, our board of directors has determined not to grant any further awards under our 2014 Plan.
+Our board of directors has determined not to grant any further awards under our 2014 Plan.
 The shares we issue under the 2014 Plan are authorized but unissued shares or shares we reacquire.
-The shares of common stock underlying any awards that are forfeited, canceled, reacquired by us prior to vesting, satisfied without the issuance of stock or otherwise terminated (other than by exercise) under the 2014 Plan are currently added back to the shares of common stock available for issuance under the 2014 Plan.
-Upon the effectiveness of this registration statement, such reacquired shares will be added to the shares of common stock available for issuance under the 2015 Plan.
+Prior to the effectiveness of the registration statement of which this prospectus forms a part, the shares of common stock underlying any awards that were forfeited, canceled, reacquired by us prior to vesting, satisfied without the issuance of stock or otherwise terminated (other than by exercise) under the 2014 Plan were added back to the shares of common stock available for issuance under the 2014 Plan.
+Following the effectiveness of the registration statement of which this prospectus forms a part, such reacquired shares will be added to the shares of common stock available for issuance under the 2015 Plan.